lionkor/commandline/README.md

 Because it's GPL licensed, which makes it difficult to integrate into more permissive licensed or closed-source / commercial projects. `commandline` aims to be usable by anyone, as long as MIT license terms are followed.

+### Why not curses/ncurses?

+They're TUI frameworks, this is much less than a TUI.
+They're also C, which is less handy for C++ projects.

 ## How to use

 1. Construct a `Commandline` instance.
 A prompt can optionally be passed in this constructor, or via `set_prompt`.